Playing High School Football in the 60s

 Interest in Football as a Youth

-Since childhood I have had a special love for American football.
+Since childhood, I have had a special love for American football.
 As early as the third grade, I can remember playing tackle football in the snow on school playgrounds.
 The professional football player cards which came wrapped with bubble gum also excited me.
-Elroy Hirsch, Tank Younger, Marion Montley, and Bobbie Layne were some of the players' faces I can remember.
+Elroy Hirsch, Tank Younger, Marion Motley, and Bobbie Layne were some of the players' faces I can remember.
 I can also recall Alan Ameche playing in the Rose Bowl on January 1, 1954.

 After my folks moved to the countryside, I continued to collect football cards.
-On one Christmas, I received shoulder pads.
+On Christmas in 1954, I received shoulder pads.
 I was so happy that I wore them to school for a few days.
 We used to play tag football games during recess and lunch hour in the 4th-7th grades, and by the time I was in 8th grade, our Catholic school had organized a flag football team.
 The team captain put me at left guard because I was one of the bigger kids.
 As I remember, we did play a couple of games against the public school in our village.

-By the time I entered the 9th grade or my first year of high school, the football coach of Burlington High wanted me to start playing junior varsity football due to my size.
+By the time I entered the 9th grade or my first year of high school, the football coach at Burlington High wanted me to start playing junior varsity football due to my size.
 At that time, I was completely grown at 5'9 and 165 pounds.
 Although I couldn't play during my freshman year because of farm chores, dad relented and let me play football during my sophomore year.
 The only catch was that the school had to give me a ride home after practice.
 Fortunately, my JV coach and also speech teacher was willing to take me home after practice every day.
 Mr. Anderson assigned me to play left tackle and taught me the techniques of blocking and tackling.
-I started in a few games and really enjoyed playing.
+I started in a few games and enjoyed playing.

 In the fall of 1960 when I was a junior, I was invited by Coach B to be on the varsity.
 You just can't imagine how proud I felt to be on the school stage at a pep assembly and be announced by the coach as the starting left tackle for the opening game of the season.
 I played in every game that year, but our team was awful ending the season with a 0-8-1 record.
-The best we could do in 1960 is tie the Mukwonago Chiefs.
+The best we could do in 1960 was to tie the Mukwonago Chiefs.
 When the season ended, all of the juniors on the team who would be returning as seniors in 1961 vowed that our upcoming season would be much better.
 In this article, I recall my 1961 high school football season and how it taught me lessons for life.

 Training Camp for the 1961 Football Season

-On the first day of training camp, we drew our equipment and received a play book after a general meeting called by the head coach.
+On the first day of training camp, we drew our equipment and received a playbook after a general meeting called by the head coach.
 I remember receiving shoulder pads, rib pads, hip pads, thigh pads, knee pads, football pants and jersey, and a helmet from the team equipment manager.
-There were three things we had to supply ourselves: a protective cup or athletic support, mouth piece, and cleats.
-The playbook had a bunch of diagrammed plays designated by three digit numbers like 172 or 183.
+There were three things we had to supply ourselves: a protective cup or athletic support, mouthpiece, and cleats.
+The playbook had a bunch of diagrammed plays designated by three-digit numbers like 172 or 183.

-The next morning, we started our two a day practices for the first week.
+The next morning, we started our two-a-day practices for the first week.
 There was a lot of conditioning work in the first few practices.
 We began every practice with stretching, and then calisthenics led by the team captains.
-The calisthenics included jumping jacks, wood chucks, push ups, sit ups, laying on the ground and doing leg lifts, running in place, and other exercises.
-Next, we would run 40 yard wind sprints, and then finish every practice by taking two or three laps around the big practice field.
+The calisthenics included jumping jacks, woodchucks, push-ups, sit-ups, laying on the ground and doing leg lifts, running in place, and other exercises.
+Next, we would run 40-yard wind sprints, and then finish every practice by taking two or three laps around the big practice field.

-While the linemen were going at it,the backs were practicing running and cutting drills, and the quarterbacks were throwing to ends.
+While the linemen were going at it, the backs were practicing running and cutting drills, and the quarterbacks were throwing to ends.

-I remember scrimmaging a lot during the last week of training camp, and culminating the scrimmaging with a practice scrimmage against a neighboring high school.
+I remember scrimmaging a lot during the last week of training camp and culminating the scrimmaging with a practice scrimmage against a neighboring high school.